flyteorg/flyte/docs/concepts/component_architecture/flytepropeller_architecture.rst

    NAME                   AGE
    f7616dc75400f43e6920   3h42m

-3. Describe the contents of the CR, for example the ``spec`` section:
+3. Describe the contents of the Custom Resource, for example the ``spec`` section:

 .. code-block:: bash